cranksters/playdate-reverse-engineering/usb/usb.md

 Evaluates a compiled Lua function on the device.
 The command must begin with the string `eval %d\n` where `%d` is the length of the data to eval.
 This should then be followed by the data for a compiled Lua function.
 You can use the `usbeval.py` script in this repo's `tools` directory to play around with this.

-This command will not work if the currently loaded game is from the System directory on the device, presumably for security reasons?
+This command will not work if the currently loaded game is from the System directory on the device, presumably for security reasons.

+### `stream`

+Used for interacting with the Playdate's [video/audio streaming protocol](/usb/stream.md), as used by Playdate Mirror.

 ### `esp`